Taking the Decision to Close the School

 Safe and speedy dismissal of pupils in the event of an emergency closure depends on the school and parents working in partnership.
 Parents should provide the school with any specific instructions in respect of their child should the school require to close during the day.
 Parents are required to give the school emergency contact numbers.
 It is parent’s responsibility to keep this information up to date with the school office.
 In the event of a school closure parents will be contacted and asked to collect their children as soon as possible.

-The Head of School and Senior Teacher / Leadership Team will remain at school until ALL pupils are collected to ensure the provision of adequate supervision by members of teaching staff for those pupils who cannot go home immediately and have therefore to remain at school.
+The Headteacher and Senior Leadership Team will remain at school until ALL pupils are collected to ensure the provision of adequate supervision by members of teaching staff for those pupils who cannot go home immediately and have therefore to remain at school.